openmaptiles/www.openmaptiles.org/docs/host/tileserver-php.md

   },
 ```

-and change the value of `"url"` to point at TileJSON output from your TileServer-PHP.
+and change the value of `"url"` to point at TileJSON output from your TileServer PHP.
 For example, if your server is installed at http://example.com/tileserver.php, and you're serving an .mbtiles file named `united_states_of_america.mbtiles`, then this snippet should read:

 ```json
   "sources": {